 The first performance was Sphera, from Humanhood, consisting of two co-artistic directors Rudi Cole and Julia Robert.
 The performance saw the pair of dancers performing smooth and eloquent movements that integrated concepts from physics and astronomy.

 His movements were so impressive and showed how much strength he had as he manoeuvred his body around the box, from supporting himself on his feet, sliding down the box even rotating his body to be upside down.

-The performance ended how both the performers and audience wanted it to, with Alex finding he was out of the box and the pair moving down the pole aerially before they connected outside the box freely being able to touch one another.
+The performance ended how both the performers and audience wanted it to, with Alex finding his way out of the box and the pair moving down the pole aerially before connecting freely and being able to touch one another.

-These untrue representations are dismantled and we see the men portraying their need to prove themselves against stereotypes and constant battle to be treated as equals.
+These untrue representations are dismantled during the performance and we see the men portraying their need to prove themselves against stereotypes and constant battle to be treated as equals.